cloudflare/cloudflare-docs/content/pages/framework-guides/remix.md

 Currently, the only way to use Durable Objects when using Cloudflare Pages is by having a separate Worker, creating a binding, and accessing it in `context`.

-You have to do this because there is currently no way to export the Durable Object class from a Pages Function.
+You have to do this because there is no way to export the Durable Object class from a Pages Function.

 Refer to the Durable Objects documentation to learn about deploying a [Durable Object](/workers/learning/using-durable-objects/).